 4. Select Repair all Windows Live Programs from the option list.

-5. Now sit back and wait until installer complete the repairing of the programs.
+5. Now sit back and wait until the installer completes the repairing of the programs.

 6. Restart your computer and now log in again.

-If the problem still persist then its better, you must completely remove the Windows Live Essential and reinstall it again!
+If the problem still persists then its better, you must completely remove the Windows Live Essential and reinstall it again!